lemlac/mulem/docs/reference.md

     """
 ```

 Otherwise, a semicolon always ends an expression.

-New lines have special rules that any line starting with a `.` continues from the previous line.
+New lines have a special rule: any line starting with a `.` gets appended to the end of the previous line.
 This is known as **expression splitting.**

 ```
 -- Method chaining across lines: